TopTalent333/TopTalent333/README.md

 ### Hi there. 👋

-## Senior Mobile & Web Developer.
+## Mid-Senior Mobile & Web Developer.

 - 🔭 I'm a full time developer.
-- 🌱 I'm a Software Engineer, specialized in Javascript,java,swift.
+- 🌱 I'm a Software Engineer, specialized in Javascript,Python, PHP.

 ### Connect with me: